Port of Subic Bay: US withdrawal

 The American Flag is lowered and Philippine flag is raised during turnover of Naval Station Subic Bay.

 In December 1991, the two governments were again in talks to extend the withdrawal of American forces for three years but this broke down as the United States refused to spell out in detail their withdrawal plans or say if nuclear weapons were kept on base; nuclear weapons were forbidden on Philippine soil.
 Finally, on December 27, President Corazon Aquino, who fought to delay the pullout to cushion the country's battered economy, issued a formal notice for the U.S. to leave what had been the U.S.'s largest overseas defense facility after Clark Air Base was closed, by the end of 1992.

 During 1992, tons of material including drydocks and equipment, were shipped to various Naval Stations.
 Ship-repair and maintenance yards as well as supply depots were relocated to other Asian countries including Japan and Singapore.
-Finally, on November 24, 1992, the American Flag was lowered in Subic for the last time and the last 1,416 Sailors and Marines at Subic Bay Naval Base left by plane from NAS Cubi Point and by the USS Belleau Wood.
+Finally, on November 24, 1992, the American Flag was lowered in Subic Bay for the last time and the last 1,416 Sailors and Marines at Subic Bay Naval Base left by plane from NAS Cubi Point and by the USS Belleau Wood.
 This withdrawal marked the first time since the 16th Century that no foreign military forces were present in the Philippines.

 21st century; U.S.-China tensions

-In 1992, the Philippine national government set up a special economic zone encompassing the port and its surroundings that were not governed by the City of Olongapo; the resulting Subic Bay Freeport Zone was owned by a state-owned enterprise known as the Subic Bay Metropolitan Authority.
+In 1992, the Philippine national government set up a special economic zone encompassing the port and its surroundings that were within Olongapo City limits but were not under the supervision of the Olongapo City Hall; the resulting Subic Bay Freeport Zone was owned and under a specialized management by a state-owned enterprise known as the Subic Bay Metropolitan Authority.
 The Philippine Ports Authority took partial control of the port in 2007.
 The port's operations were contracted out to Philippine private investment firm International Container Terminal Services (ICTSI) that year.

 In March 2022, the nearby Agila Subic Shipyard was acquired by the American private equity firm Cerberus Capital Management, after the previous owners, South Korean shipping company Hanjin went bankrupt, amid concerns about rising tensions between the U.S. and China.
 The Port itself remained under SBMA and PPA ownership.